 A different doctor told me that the tissue could migrate out if there had been a little hole left from an incision from the surgery.
+Another said it didn't even need a hole, that it could find a pathway and go anywhere.
 "And freeze my pelvis and my legs like this," I asked.
 The answer was yes.
 It's called frozen pelvis and it's horrifying.
 After reading about it, I was no longer worried about my dancing days being over.
 Instead, I was afraid I would at some point soon be unable to walk.

 Considering that conventional wisdom says endometriosis is the result of estrogen dominance, menopause was looking better and better.
 I couldn't wait.
 The silver lining was that it put a positive spin on something I was otherwise dreading.
 I counted the days and during that time, naturally, we watched my estrogen levels closely.
 Eventually, they did drop.
 But surprisingly, the endometriosis did not go away.

 I had to look for other possible causes since the one thing the entire medical industry blames was no longer a viable explanation.
 I was in medical-mystery territory because endometriosis and menopause are rarely seen together, although it does happen and no one knows why.